 Who likes carrying things when they go shopping?
 No one!

-When you attend an education fair, you’re likely to be carrying a folder with numerous important documents, such as your certificates and academic results slips (just in case you decide to enrol for a course).
+If you’re a kiasu person attending an education fair, you’ll probably bring along a folder with numerous important documents, such as your certificates and academic results slips (just in case you decide to enrol for a course).

 While walking around with them isn’t too bad, it can be inconvenient to frequently bring them out, all while carrying other things such as your backpack and the bags of brochures that you will accumulate throughout the day.
 And with all the hustle and bustle of the fair, there’s a chance that you could accidentally leave them behind!